What is two-step verification for Apple ID?

 You'll get an email confirming that two-step verification for your Apple ID is off.

-Two-step verification is available in the countries below.
-When additional countries are added, two-step verification automatically appears in the Security section of your Apple ID account page.
+Two-step verification is available in the countries and regions below.
+When additional countries or regions are added, two-step verification automatically appears in the Security section of your Apple ID account page.

 - Antigua and Barbuda